kandros/pif/readme.md

 ## This is Pif, P(aste)I(n)F(ile).

-A little utility to allow a fast way to paste content from clipboard to a file or editor.
+A small terminal utility to allow a fast way to paste content from clipboard to a file or editor.

 ## install
 - add the folder containing pif.sh to your path